alexbosy/spring-webflux-data-jdbc-demo/README.md

 ## Test application requirements

-We must develop the user management service, that allows us to manage basic operations with User and Customer domain objects, as well as authentication and customer registration.
+We must develop the user service, that allows us to manage basic operations with User and Customer domain objects, as well as customer registration and authentication (optional subtask).

 The service will have the 2 main entities:

-- User - represents the identity that is used for authentication and contains the user type (ADMIN,MANAGER,CUSTOMER).
+- User - represents the "internal application user" that is user for private administration app and identity that is used for authentication and contains the user type (ADMIN, MANAGER, CUSTOMER).
-- Customer - user extension, the "application end customer" or "public system user", that includes additional data.
+- Customer - user extension, the "application end customer" or "public application user", that includes additional data.

 ### User data: